 Might lose his moral strength thus, by degrees.

 Who make me sad, and long for something higher.

 Give me a friend who yearns for righteousness,

-Appears to me a wiser course: our thoughts
+Appears to me our first concern.
+Our thoughts

-We occupy; and do not pass by faults,
+We occupy; and need not pass by faults,

 To seek, for lonely pains of idle hours,